Susanna Reid: Career

 Reid was also previously the regular newsreader during the headlines on The Andrew Marr Show.
 On 16 May 2010, she stood in briefly for Andrew Marr for the Sunday newspaper review, when he arrived late for the programme after interviewing the new Prime Minister David Cameron.
 Reid handed back to Marr following the paper review.
 Reid presented the main show for the first time on 10 March 2013 following Marr's extended absence after suffering a stroke in January 2013.
 On 22 February 2009, Reid presented the BBC's live coverage of the 2009 Oscars from Los Angeles and also presented coverage of the 2010 Oscars on 7 March.

 In 2013, Reid took part in Strictly Come Dancing (series 11).
 Her professional dance partner was Kevin Clifton.
 The couple finished as one of the joint runners-up.

 On 31 December 2013, Reid presented the New Year Live programme on BBC One.

 In February 2014, it was reported that ITV was attempting to recruit Reid for its new breakfast programme, with a £1 million salary.
 Reid had previously rejected claims of moving to ITV in December 2013, during her Strictly Come Dancing stint, saying she would "bleed BBC" if cut open.
 On 3 March 2014, the BBC confirmed Reid's move to ITV to front rival breakfast programme Good Morning Britain, which replaced its former breakfast show Daybreak.
-She co-hosts the show alongside rotating male presenters Monday-Wednesday and with Ben Shephard every Thursday.
-She hosts the show from 6 am to 9 am.
+She is the lead presenter alongside Ed Balls and Richard Madeley.

 On 19 December 2014, Reid appeared on a special Text Santa episode of Tipping Point with fellow Good Morning Britain presenters.
 In 2017, Reid co-presented Save Money: Good Food alongside Matt Tebbutt.